Disorder effects on triple-point fermions: Density of states

 \section{Density of states}

 A 3D relativistic semimetal has the low-energy dispersion, $E=\pm v_f k$, where $v_f$ is the slope of the band and $k=\sqrt{k_x^2+k_y^2+k_z^2}.$ In the clean limit, it is straightforward to show that the DOS is $\rho_{\rm clean}(E)=\frac{\pi^2}{2}k^2\left( \frac{dk}{dE} \right)^{-1} \nonumber = \frac{\pi^2}{2 v_f^3}E^2$.
 In the presence of disorder, the disorder-averaged DOS $\rho(E)$ at zero energy can serve as an order-parameter for the disorder-driven semimetal-metal transition.
-For TPFs, band 1 and 3 disperse linearly and thus the DOS of both bands still scales quadratically with energy.
+For TPFs, band 1 and 3 disperse linearly and thus the DOS of both bands still scales quadratically with energy~\cite{Pal2022}.
 However, due to the existence of the flat band, the DOS has an additional zero-energy peak.
 This is in stark contrast to the DOS of Weyl and Dirac fermions, and distinct phenomena arise from the TPFs with disorder.

 To calculate the disorder-averaged DOS, we employ the kernel polynomial method \cite{Weisse2006} in the pybinding \cite{Moldovan2020} package.
 Two types of disorder are considered.
 The first type is the white noise, which takes into account the scattering between the two TPFs.
 We add a random onsite potential, $V(\vec{r}) I_{3\times 3}$, with $I_{3\times 3}$ the three by three identity matrix, and $V(\vec{r}) \in [\frac{-W}{2},\frac{W}{2} ]$ drawn independently for each lattice site (indexed by real-space position vectors $\vec{r}$) from a uniform distribution, where $W$ is the strength of disorder.
-The second type is the correlated disorder,